joapolarbear/byteps/example/mxnet/README.md

             "dur": 2498
         },
 ```
+Basically, the trace event formate is the same as the standard format of chrome traceing, you can refer to [Trace Event Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/edit) to learn more about this.
 Here, `name` is the name of the event, which can be shown on `chrome://tracing/`.
 The event name is composed of operation type and operator real name.
 Here we define three operator types, `FW. (forward), BW. (backward) and Comm. (communication operation`.

+Note that we store the dependency information in the `args` field. `args/name` is the node name and `args/arg0, args/arg1, args/arg2` denote the input nodes.